xiaoyunyang/slack-karma-bot/README.md

 All the karma scores for the users in the Slack workspace is stored in a Slack message.

-It's recommended that you create a private channel in your workspace to store the karma scores and only add the karma bot and admins of the karma bot to the channel.
+It's recommended that you create a private channel in your Slack workspace to store the karma scores and only add the karma bot and admins of the karma bot to the channel.

 ## App Initialization

-The Slack Karma Bot app is called with some configuration options.
+Create a node app that initializes the Slack Karma Bot app like such.

 ```js
 import { App } from '@slack-karma-bot'